Career Timeline of Tammy Duckworth: Major Achievements and Milestones

 Discover the career path of Tammy Duckworth, from the first major opportunity to industry-changing achievements.

-Tammy Duckworth is an American politician and retired Army National Guard lieutenant colonel currently serving as a U.S. Senator from Illinois since 2017.
+Tammy Duckworth is a U.S. Senator from Illinois, serving since 2017.
 As a member of the Democratic Party, she previously represented Illinois's 8th congressional district in the U.S. House of Representatives from 2013 to 2017.
-Her military service and subsequent political career have made her a notable figure in American politics.
+Duckworth is also a veteran of the U.S. Army National Guard.
+She is a prominent figure in American politics, known for her military service and advocacy for veterans' issues.

 1990: Joined Army Reserve Officers' Training Corps